osamagamal7/express_crash_course/README.md

 });
 ```
 <br>

-### Explaining the code above:
+##### Explaining this code:

-- basically we bring in Express in the top using using the CommonJs module syntax(require).
+- basically we bring in Express in the top using the CommonJs module syntax(require).

 #### Note: with node you can't use the import Es6 modules with default, just yet.
 if You do wanna use it you have to use something like (babel) to compile it, otherwise You're gonna use this syntax.

 - then to initialize Express You just set a variable to the express method, it's usually called `app` by convention, but you can name it anything.

-- then You create Your endPoints, in this case we're accepting a GET request to the index route (which is the slash symbol) and then, We just have a Callback function that takes in a request and a response.
+- then You create Your endPoints, in this case we're accepting a GET request to the index route (which is the slash symbol) and then, We just have a Callback function that takes in a request and a response as parameters.

 - then we do whatever we want, in this case we're just responding with the text of hello world! with send method.
 ( the resonse object have a method called send that will just send something to the browser(some Text or whatever).)